14-year-old girl fatally shot by LAPD called US 'safest country in the world,' father says – KION546

 “I have no words to describe what I’m going through, especially during this holiday season,” her father said.
 “I cannot sleep… All she wanted was to become a American citizen.
 I once told her, let’s leave this country.
 ‘No, papa,’ she said.
 “This is the safest country in the world, a country of opportunity.’
 Now my daughter is dead at the hands of the state.”

+Peralta said she was taken away and Valentina’s body remained on the floor of the dressing room.

-The Los Angeles Police Department on Monday released edited surveillance camera footage and police body camera videos showing the events that led to the shooting death of the teen by an officer firing at a suspect last Thursday.
+LAPD on Monday released edited surveillance camera footage and police body camera videos showing the events that led to the shooting death of the teen by an officer firing at a suspect.

 The video shows a 24-year-old suspect identified as Daniel Elena-Lopez entering the Burlington Coat Factory store in North Hollywood with his bike and wearing a tank top and shorts.
 He takes the escalator upstairs with his bike.